// Master Stylist

 Lo has honed in her specialty in the past few years focusing on straight razor cutting and natural, non-toxic haircare.
 Taking multiple cutting trainings from educators such as Jayne Matthews, Holly Seidel, and Brian Hickman among many others, Lo takes building community over competition very seriously and has immersed herself in the clean beauty community.
 Using a razor feels most natural to her, as it mimics her sculpture education – she views every client and service as a mindful, creative process that is 100% tailored for each individual in her chair.

 “We are creatives, not machines.
 It is time to bring back the art in hairdressing” she said when asked about the direction the industry is shifting.
-Lo has done multiple Pop-Ups in LA, Long Beach, Seattle and New York later this year and will continue to travel to create in new environments, which she thrives in.
+Lo loves taking her work into new environments and does multiple Pop-Ups each year to cities including Los Angeles, Seattle and New York.

 In February 2020 Lo kicked off her independent education endeavor, offering one on one education, small private group education and In-Salon Look and Learn workshops.
 Her passion for teaching and creating a safe, comfortable environment for established stylists (or brand new ones!) to ask questions and learn something new is unmatched.
 She truly believes that mentorship and teaching are the most important thing we can do in our industry.
 Lo looks forward to meeting each and every one of you, whether in her chair at her salon, at a pop up or as a student in one of her classes… all are welcome !